 Additional Tribal Rights under the Complaints and Appeal Processes

-Through both the complaint and/or appeal process, Tribal Representatives:
+Through both the complaint and/or appeal process:

-Will be invited to present their views orally or in writing to Campus or Systemwide Committees and/or UC decision-makers.
+Tribal Representatives will be invited to present their views orally or in writing to Campus or Systemwide Committees and/or UC decision-makers.

-May request third-party mediation to assist in efforts to reach agreement.
-Such mediation may include any means mutually agreed to by all parties and approved by the Chancellor.May file a request with the Federal Advisory Review Committee per NAGPRA 43 C.F.R. § 10.17, for assistance in resolving a dispute.
+Tribal Representatives may request third-party mediation to assist in efforts to reach agreement.
+Such mediation may include any means mutually agreed to by all parties and approved by the Chancellor.

+Tribal Representatives may file a request with the Federal Advisory Review Committee per NAGPRA 43 C.F.R. § 10.17, for assistance in resolving a dispute.
 To the extent permitted by UC resources, UC will make a good faith effort to participate in the Federal Advisory Review Committee dispute resolution/mediation process.

-May file a request with the NAHC for assistance in resolving a dispute for Requests falling under CalNAGPRA (CalNAGPRA § 8015 and § 8016).
-To the extent that there is no direct conflict between the federal process referenced in 3) above and the CalNAGPRA process referenced herein, UC will make a good faith effort to participate in the NAHC dispute resolution/mediation process.
+Tribal Representatives from California Indian tribes may file a request with the NAHC for assistance in resolving a dispute under the process outlined in CalNAGPRA § 8016.
+To the extent that there is no direct conflict between the federal process referenced above and the CalNAGPRA process referenced herein, UC will participate in the NAHC dispute resolution/mediation process.

+Under CalNAGPRA § 8013(j)(1), if a consulting California Indian tribe disagrees with the contents of a preliminary Inventory or Summary, UC must either revise the preliminary Inventory or Summary to correct the disputed information or the NAHC must offer to initiate dispute resolution as described in CalNAGPRA § 8016, and prelimary Inventories or Summaries will not become final until disputes are resolved.

+Under CalNAGPRA § 8016, if there is more than one Request for Repatriation for the same item (see also Section V.D.7), if there is a dispute between the requesting party and UC, if there is a dispute as to the contents of an Inventory or Summary, or if a dispute arises in relation to the Repatriation process, NAHC will notify the affected parties of this fact.
+The disputing parties will submit documentation to NAHC describing the nature of the dispute, in accordance with standard mediation practices and NAHC’s procedures, and meet within 30 days of the date of the mailing of the documentation.
+If the dispute is not settled then, the parties will enter mediation.
+If not settled via mediation, NAHC will resolve the dispute.
+See CalNAGPRA § 8016 for greater detail.

-File a claim in a court of competent jurisdiction.
+Tribal Representatives may file a claim in a court of competent jurisdiction.

-Notes:
+Notes on Section I:

-All timelines here may be modified by mutual agreement between the Tribes and UC officials.
+To the extent permissible by law, timelines here may be modified by mutual agreement between the Tribes and UC officials.

 The process described in this Section may be impacted by UC’s legal responsibilities under NAGPRA/CalNAGPRA, and in some cases, UC may have to proceed with NAGPRA/CalNAGPRA required steps, even while seeking resolution.
 The Repatriation Coordinator will inform affected Tribes of any such developments.